-The maximum amount for a Single Family property improvement loan for the alteration, repair or improvement of an existing single family structure is $25,000 and the maximum term is 20 years.
+The maximum amount for a Single Family property improvement loan for the alteration, repair or improvement of an existing single family structure is $25,000 and the maximum term is 20 years and 32 days.

-The maximum amount for a property improvement loan for the alteration, repair or improvement of a Manufactured (Mobile) Home that qualifies as real property is $25,090 and the maximum term is 15 years.
+The maximum amount for a property improvement loan for the alteration, repair or improvement of a Manufactured (Mobile) Home that qualifies as real property is $25,090 and the maximum term is 15 years and 32 days.

-The maximum amount for a property improvement loan for the alteration, repair, or improvement of an existing Manufactured (Mobile) Home classified as Personal Property is $7,500 and the maximum term is 12 years.
+The maximum amount for a property improvement loan for the alteration, repair, or improvement of an existing Manufactured (Mobile) Home classified as Personal Property is $7,500 and the maximum term is 12 years and 32 days.

-The maximum amount for a Multifamily Property Improvement loan for the alteration, repair, improvement or conversion of an existing structure used or to be used as a dwelling for two or more families is $60,000, but not more than $12,000 per dwelling unit and the maximum term is 15 years.
+The maximum amount for a Multifamily Property Improvement loan for the alteration, repair, improvement or conversion of an existing structure used or to be used as a dwelling for two or more families is $60,000, but not more than $12,000 per dwelling unit and the maximum term is 20 years and 32 days.

-The maximum amount for a Nonresidential Property Improvement loan for the construction of a new nonresidential structure, or the alteration, repair, or improvement of an existing nonresidential structure is $25,000 and the maximum term is 20 years.
+The maximum amount for a Nonresidential Property Improvement loan for the construction of a new nonresidential structure, or the alteration, repair, or improvement of an existing nonresidential structure is $25,000 and the maximum term is 20 years and 32 days.

 Finding a Title I Lender